flohoff/routecompare/README.md

 Installation
 ============

-Fetch yourself an PBF file of OSM data an run "preprocess" which will create 2 Docker volumes named
+Fetch yourself an PBF file of OSM data an run "prepare"

-	local     routecompare_osrmAdata
-	local     routecompare_osrmBdata

-with the corresponding OSRM files in it.
+	./preprocess guetersloh-latest.osm.pbf osrmAprofiles/car.lua osrmBprofiles/car.lua

+which will create 2 Docker volumes containing the different data.

 Then run